Sign Up For My

 After some initial hiccups because I over priced the advertising packages, Rob sealed some deals with three sponsors, each paying $150 a month, adding another $450 to the monthly revenue.

-As a result of the few monetization techniques we have implemented thus far, the sites have grown from around $1,000 a month to around $1,500 to $2,000 on a reasonably consistent basis.
+As a result of the new monetization techniques we implemented, the sites grew from around $1,000 a month to around $1,500 to $2,000 on a reasonably consistent basis.
 My goal was to grow the income to $2,000 a month although I believe if I really focused on the sites, for example by starting up blogs and adding an email newsletter to each forum, the income could be as high as $5,000 month (with added expenses though) given the size of the communities.

 At the moment I’m not doing much more with the sites other than keeping them going.
 Rob watches the communities daily and every now and then we test new monetization methods.